-Smart plugs come in all shapes and sizes, and can be snapped up for prices to suit all budgets.
+Smart plugs come in all shapes and sizes and at prices to suit all budgets.
 They’re also the most basic element of any smart home.

-Wake Up to Smart Plugs
+1. Wake Up to Smart Plugs

-Enjoy Pre-Heated Hair Irons
+2. Enjoy Pre-Heated Hair Irons

 It might take a couple of days to get right, but you should find those hair irons are ready to use when you pick them up.

-Fool Opportunistic Burglars
+3. Fool Opportunistic Burglars

 But what can a smart plug do to help?